BA-Computer-Science-Club-2023-2024/ScribbleNotes/README.md

 `Disclaimer: ScribbleNotes is not intended for practical use.
 It serves as an example/tutorial app to guide tutorials in the BA Computer Science Club.
 Certain functionality that could improve efficency is omitted to make the code less intimidating for new learners.`

+This basic note creator allows users to quickly create and edit notes.
+ScribbleNotes also has an optional always-active notification to quickly open the app from anywhere on the device.

 ## Contact

 For visitors from the Play Store with questions or concerns about the app, email `veryrandomcreator@gmail.com`.
 For code/club-related questions, talk to one of the club leaders in-person.